aptech/docs/docs/plotsetaxesgridpen.rst

 Purpose
 ----------------
-Controls the thickness, color, and style for both the X-axis and Y-axis grid lines.
+Controls the thickness, color, and style for both the X-axis and y-axis grid lines.

 Format
 ----------------